differentialhq/differential/README.md

 4. Copy paste boilerplate code for each service and/or write libraries to abstract away the boilerplate
 5. Set up obervability / health checks / etc for each service
 6. Write/move the business logic for each service
-7. Write the service intefaces for each service (e.g. protobufs, OpenAPI, ts-rest/zod)
+7. Write the service interfaces for each service (e.g. protobufs, OpenAPI, ts-rest/zod)
 8. Document the interplay of services for other developers

 This is a lot of work, and it's not even the fun part of building a product.
 If business requirements change and you need to change the boundaries of your services, you have to do it all over again.

 ### This leads many engineering teams to:

-1. Delay breaking up their monoliths when it would be beneficial to do so, or..
+1. Delay breaking up their monoliths when it would be beneficial to do so, or...
 2. Break it up early and suffer the consequences of a poorly architected services architecture.

 ## The Solution